tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 - summary continuous learning from joshua kerievsky
 - a pattern language for study groups from joshua kerievsky
 - summary how to read from mortimer
+- summary of theory and practice of teaching and learning from samman method

 # Why?
   - reading can be a "priceless opportunity to furnish your mind and enrich the quality of your life"